OPTIMIZATION TECHNIQUES: MATH:4820/CS:4720, Section 0001

 Course Grades: The final grade will be based as follows:

-1. There will be 2 tests during the semester, with each test to account for 22.5% of the course grade.
+1. There will be 3 tests during the semester, with each test to account for 15% of the course grade.

-2. The final examination will account for 30% of the course grade.
+2. The final examination will account for 35% of the course grade.

 3. Homework assignments will account for 20% of the course grade.
 The grade for your homework will be based on all the homeworks minus your worst 2 scores.
+For example if we have 12 homeworks, we will count only your best 10 homework scores out of 12 homeworks.
+Only a portion of each homework assignment may be graded, based on the availability of assistance from a grader for the course.

-The 2 tests and final examination are open books and open notes examinations.
+The 3 tests and final examination are open books and open notes examinations.
 Smartphones/computers are not allowed.
 Bring a simple scientific calculator, graphing calculators are fine.

 Homework: Will be assigned approximately weekly.
 Presentation of your results is very important.
 Scratch paper will not be accepted.
 Do not expect good grades if your solution to a problem is poorly communicated.
 Like for everything, if you cannot explain something in great details, you certainly have not fully understood it.
 The importance of doing homework cannot be overemphasized, most of human people learn by doing, not only by watching and/or listening.
 Late homework may not be accepted, you need to request permission first or to provide a reasonable justification.
 Late homework is not accepted once a correction is given.
-Use of symbolic mathematical software to solve problems is not allowed.
+Use of symbolic mathematical software or AI tools to solve problems is not allowed.

-Computer languages: The predominant programming languages used in numerical analysis are Matlab and Fortran.
+Computer languages: The predominant programming languages used for numerical computations are Matlab and Fortran.
 They are available on the Linux network in MLH (see below).
 Alternatives to Matlab are Octave and Scilab.
 For programming assignments, no other language will be accepted, except Python.

 Linux computer accounts: Linux computer accounts are available on the Linux network in MLH (computer lab rooms B5).
 To access your Linux computer account remotely. you can use FastX, a graphical Linux virtual desktop environment remotely accessible in your web browser.
 As long as you have an active Hawk ID and you login at least once in the past year, your CLAS Linux account will remain active.
 If you fail to use your account in a year, you will receive three notices, and then your CLAS Linux account will be deleted.
 Also, once your Hawk ID becomes inactive, your CLAS Linux account will be deleted.